 One thing to keep in mind is that this isn’t necessarily a set-it-and-forget-it strategy.
 As your income changes and you get closer to retirement, it may be necessary to shift both your asset allocation and your asset location to keep your portfolio aligned with your goals.

 It’s also important to consider how things like tax-loss harvesting can help you better manage the investments in your taxable accounts.
 Tax loss harvesting involves selling off stocks at a loss to help offset capital gains.
 If you’re investing with a robo-advisor, tax loss harvesting may be included as part of your investment strategy.
 But if not, it’s something your financial advisor can guide you through to help minimize taxes on your investments.

 The Bottom Line

 Getting asset location right is just as important as managing asset allocation.
 Over time, it can make a significant difference in how much you pay in taxes on your investments and how much of your returns you get to keep.
 Periodically checking in with your investment portfolio can help ensure that you’re investing your money in the right places.

 Tips for Investing

 - A financial advisor with tax experience can help you create or improve a strategic plan for both asset location and asset allocation.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you find an advisor in your area.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.